Probate

 Managing a Loved One’s Estate

 Being named the executor of a Will is a significant responsibility, and it can feel overwhelming.
-The legal steps, like applying for a Grant of Probate, are often confusing and come at an already difficult time.
+The legal steps such as applying for a Grant of Probate are often confusing and come at an already difficult time.

 We’re here to make the process clear and straightforward.
 Irvine Lawyers provides compassionate, practical guidance for executors across Victoria.
 We handle the complex paperwork for you, simplifying the administration of the estate.